mj8arrett/v4-press-release/README.md

 We have a project that will go live by the end of the year, so this is a good time to think about how we will officially launch v4.

-This document is based on the approach that Amazon takes when launching a new product, see here:
+This document is based on the approach that Amazon takes when launching a new product; see here:

 - https://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management-Please-Derect-Call-now-%F0%9D%9F%AD-%F0%9D%9F%B4%F0%9D%97%A2-%F0%9D%9F%B4-%F0%9D%9F%B0-%F0%9D%9F%B0-%F0%9D%9F%B0-%F0%9D%9F%B0-%F0%9D%9F%B3
 - https://www.inc.com/justin-bariso/amazon-uses-a-secret-process-for-launching-new-ideas-and-it-can-transform-way-you-work.html